-Any part of the hazardous facility site where vehicles, equipment or containers that are or may have become contaminated with hazardous substances are washed shall be designed, constructed and operated in a manner that prevents the effluent from the washdown area from:
+Any part of the hazardous facility site where vehicles, equipment or containers that are or may have become contaminated with Hazardous Substances are washed shall be designed, constructed and operated in a manner that prevents the effluent from the washdown area from:

-- (i) Entry or discharge into the stormwater drainage or the sewerage system unless permitted by the network utility operator. - (ii) Discharges into or onto land and/or water (including groundwater and potable water supplies) unless permitted by a Regional Council resource consent or by a relevant rule in a regional plan.
+- (i) Entry or discharge into the stormwater drainage or the sewerage system unless permitted by the network utility operator. - (ii) Discharges into or onto land and/or water (including groundwater and water supplies used for drinking and domestic purposes) unless permitted by a Regional Council resource consent or by a relevant rule in a regional plan.